pi-wars/2019/Trophy/README.md

 it is bright.
 Any button will exit.
 * Button 3 will show a Rainbow Pattern back and forth on the LEDs.
 Button 2 will stop the Rainbow.
 * Pressing buttons 0 and 1 together will make the LEDs go light purple.
 This is just to show you how combining buttons can trigger alternative functions.
+* Pressing buttons 2 and 3 together will turn all the LEDs off.
 * LED brightness is controlled by the maxBrightness variable - this is set deliberately low to start with as the LEDs can be *very* bright!

 ## A disclaimer